Home / Aerospace & Defense / Space Technologies / Small Satellite Market

 Companies Focus on Joint Ventures to Gain Competitive Edge

-Various regional and international small satellite players are collaborating for competitive advantage.
+Various regional and international satellite players are collaborating to gain a competitive advantage.
 For example, OneWeb is a joint venture of Bharti Airtel, Eutelsat, Softbank, and many others.
-Key players of the market include Airbus S.A.S., Boeing, Lockheed Martin, and Thales Group.
+Key market players include Airbus S.A.S., Boeing, Lockheed Martin, and Thales Group.
+The rising trend of collaborations between satellite manufacturers and service providers, aimed at improving capabilities and broadening service options can be observed in the global small satellite market.
+For instance, August 2024, Redwire Corp. reached an agreement to acquire a manufacturer of small satellite manufacturer focused for national security space operations, in an effort to strengthen its presence in that market.

 List of Key Companies Profiled: